Most people don’t struggle on hikes because they’re “out of shape.”

 It requires:

-• Eccentric quad strength (downhill control)
+• Eccentric quad strength (for downhill control)

 • Single-leg stability